lunasec-io/lunasec/docs/pages/getting-started/dedicated-tokenizer/introduction.md

 You'll be prompted for your password because the cli launches docker as root.
 You can pass `--no-sudo` to the start command in order to have docker-compose run without `sudo`.
-True rootless docker isn't yet supported, but if you have [dangerously added your user to the docker group](https://docs.docker.com/engine/install/linux-postinstall/) it will work.
+True rootless docker isn't yet supported, but if you have [dangerously added your user to the docker group](https://docs.docker.com/engine/install/linux-postinstall/) it will work without sudo.
 This is not recommended for security reasons.
 :::

 Now that the services are running, let's add LunaSec to the code.
 [Backend setup](./backend.md)